anre005/HandsOnTSA/RW/RW.md

 # Random Walk and White Noise

-On lecture slide 30 the definition of a random walk is given as
+On the lecture slides the definition of a random walk is given as

 $$
 \begin{aligned}